timothykimutai/huggingface-sentiment-analysis/README.md

 ![Datasets](https://img.shields.io/badge/%F0%9F%A4%97%20Datasets-2.14%2B-green.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 This project is an end-to-end demonstration of fine-tuning a pretrained Transformer model for a text classification task.
-We use the `distilbert-base-uncased` model to perform sentiment analysis on the IMDB movie review dataset, classifying reviews as either **positive** or **negative**.
+I use the `distilbert-base-uncased` model to perform sentiment analysis on the IMDB movie review dataset, classifying reviews as either **positive** or **negative**.

 The entire workflow, from data loading to model deployment, is containerized in the main Jupyter Notebook.